- Position: Records Specialist

 - Specialism: Medieval, Tudor

-Euan Roger is a records specialist in the medieval team at The National Archives, specialising in the records of late medieval and early Tudor English government and the secular clergy, with a particular interest in aspects of social, legal, political and material history.
+Euan Roger is a principal records specialist in the medieval team at The National Archives, specialising in the records of late medieval and early Tudor English government, the central law courts, and the secular clergy, with a particular interest in aspects of social, medical, political and material history.